-Growing Tension Between the State and Local District
+Tension Between the State and Local District

-CMO leaders were critical when it came to navigating the relationships that existed between the district and state education department.
-Before reunification, there was a perception that the state leadership designed policies that were supportive of New Orleans schools.
+Another implication of the reunification was ending the direct line that charter leaders had to the state and state policies.
+During the state takeover, charter leaders regularly met with the RSD superintendent, a state employee who coordinated closely with the state superintendent and BESE.
+This apparently allowed the RSD to shape state policies in ways that benefited the city's schools.
 As one district leader explained: "Whatever initiatives I feel that were being pushed down from the state, it was made with RSD in mind...
 The scores in New Orleans was driving how other school districts' performance probably got inflated.
 'Cause then, when unification happened, ironically, there was no longer a curve".
 The "curve" this district leader is referring to was implemented during the 2012-2013 school year as the LDOE transitioned to more rigorous standards aligned with the Common Core.
 The LDOE changed the standard for "passing" state exams from basic to mastery during the 2012-2013 school year but implemented a "curve" on schools' assigned letter grade to allow schools to adjust to the more rigorous standards.
 This adjustment applied to all schools in the state and lasted until the 2016-2017 school year, the last year the state governed schools in New Orleans.
 Speaking to this change, one CMO leader described how being under local control has given them less power in influencing state policies:

 In a couple years, it's gonna get even harder to-a C is gonna be five points harder to get, and the test keeps getting harder, and we're in this situation, and we actually can't legislatively enact any changes now.
 It's a little bit of a tricky situation.
-It's almost like when we were in RSD, we probably could have effected more change because there was more ownership there.
+It's almost like when we were in RSD, we probably could have affected more change because there was more ownership there.